-Sample "1" Statements
+Sample "I" Statements

-- I can explore materials and actions. - I can ask ones ended questions and author information - · I can consider more than one way to proceed in an investigation. - I can evaluate the credibility of sources of information. - I can tell the difference between facts and interpretations, opinions, or judgements.
+- I can ask open-ended questions and gather information. - Loss consider more than one way to proceed in an investigation, Loss evaluate the credibility of sources of information, - \ I can fell the difference between facts and interpretations, opinions, or judgements.